Creating smarter packaging

 1. Intelligent packaging design and reduction of packaging material

-Sustainable packaging and smart design are key enablers of a circular economy.
+Sustainable packaging and smart product design are key enablers of a circular economy.
 We apply design for recycling principles from the start, as this is the main driver for achieving our packaging targets and keeping valuable materials in the loop.

 We continuously reduce packaging material without compromising quality, performance, or safety.
 This includes minimizing plastic use wherever technically feasible.
 While some applications require specific stability or barrier functions, intelligent design enables greater use of recycled or renewable materials while improving overall material efficiency.